weliem/bluez_inc/README.md

 ## Advertising
 In Bluez an advertisement is an object on the DBus.
 By using some basic calls BINC will create this object for you and set the right values.
-After that, you need to tell the adapter to start advertising.
+After that, you need to tell the default_adapter to start advertising.

 ```c
 // Build array with services to advertise